12 Best Places To Visit In Canada

 The area also boasts skiing and snowboarding areas during winter months as well as hot springs perfect for soaking up some relaxation after a long day exploring.
 There are also plenty of places to stay; from camping sites to luxury hotels – you can find whatever suits your needs while visiting Banff Park.

 The Icefields Parkway in Banff National Park is one of the most beautiful and scenic roads to travel.
-Running for 232 kilometers (144 miles) between Lake Louise and Jasper national park, Alberta the road winds through some of the most stunning mountain scenery in the world including dazzling snow-capped peaks, crystalline lakes and thundering waterfalls.
+Running for 232 kilometers (144 miles) between Lake Louise and Jasper national park, Alberta the road winds through some of the most stunning mountain scenery in the world including dazzling snow-capped peaks, crystalline Canadian lakes and thundering waterfalls.

 Travelers can enjoy an array of activities while on their journey, from simply admiring the breathtaking beauty around them while they drive or taking a stop at one of many public parks located along the route; such as Bow Falls or Peyto Lake.